sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 #### Monitoring

 There are many tools that allow you to monitor SharePoint Server 2013 and troubleshoot problems.
 Different tools cover different aspects of the environment, although there may be overlapping areas.
 Consider which tools can maximize your monitoring benefits.
-For more guidance about how to plan monitoring for SharePoint Server 2013, see [Plan for monitoring in SharePoint Server](./monitoring-planning.md).
+For more information about how to plan monitoring for SharePoint Server 2013, see [Plan for monitoring in SharePoint Server](./monitoring-planning.md).

 #### Feature pack management